-One of the challenges of being a traveling family is deciding what the littlest person in your family is ready to experience.
-With a nearly 4-year-old, we’re trying to figure out a few things: Is she ready for the huge crowds of Tokyo?
-Is she ready to deal with motor scooters zooming every which way – even on sidewalks and staircases – in South Korea?
-Is she old enough to be completely mesmerized by the aurora borealis?
+One challenge of being a traveling family is deciding what the littlest person in your family is ready to experience.
+With a nearly 4-year-old, we’re trying to figure out a few things: Is she ready for the huge crowds of Tokyo” Is she ready to deal with motor scooters zooming every which way – even on sidewalks and staircases – in South Korea” Is she old enough to be completely mesmerized by the aurora borealis”

 We live in metro Phoenix.
 Since I love long flights, my preference would be going back to Tromso, Norway (obviously not in summer, this time).
 But from here, that’s a minimum of two legs aloft, and more likely three.
 Traveling with a small person adds some complications with that many legs.

 Swoop Airlines – Is it the Ticket North”

 Right now, though, there’s a possibility of making it one leg.
 Swoop Airlines is flying from Phoenix-Mesa Gateway Airport to Edmonton.
 And Edmonton is a solid jumping-off point to some areas with nice, dark skies that are perfect for seeing the aurora.

 Swoop Airlines is owned by WestJet, which I flew a few years ago to Toronto.
 At the time, WestJet advertised itself as a low-cost carrier.
 While the fares were reasonably priced, the experience onboard was quite a bit nicer than legacy carriers.
 I’ve been looking for an excuse to give WestJet more business ever since.

 Ultra Low Cost — But a Better Version”